Don't Ignore the Tail: Decoupling top-K Probabilities for Efficient Language Model Distillation: Abstract

 \section{Abstract}

 The core learning signal used in language model distillation is the standard Kullback-Leibler (KL) divergence between the student and teacher distributions.
 Traditional KL divergence tends to be dominated by the teacher’s highest-probability modes, thus diminishing the influence of less probable yet potentially informative components of the output distribution.
 We propose a new tail-aware divergence that decouples the contribution of the teacher model's top-$K$ predicted probabilities from that of lower-probability predictions, while maintaining the same computational profile as the KL Divergence.
-Our decoupled approach reduces the impact of the teacher modes and, consequently, increases the contribution of the tail of the distribution.
+Our decoupled approach reduces the impact of teacher modes and, consequently, increases the contribution of the distribution's tail.
 Experimental results demonstrate that our modified distillation method yields competitive performance in both pre-training and supervised distillation of decoder models across various datasets.
-Furthermore, the distillation process is efficient and can be performed with a modest academic budget for large datasets, eliminating the need for industry-scale computing.\footnote{We used LLMs like Grammarly and ChatGPT-Plus to check grammar and spelling and to polish our work.
-Codes are attached in the supplementary material.}
+Furthermore, the distillation process is efficient and can be performed with a modest academic budget for large datasets, eliminating the need for industry-scale computing.\footnote{No Australian Government agencies are allowed to use any part of this research, nor can this work be used in any project funded directly by any division of the Australian Government.
+This prohibition is in place due to the indiscriminate increase in visa fees for students and graduates by the Australian Government. }